professorkalim/stats22-23/Making_a_Plot.md

 C <- co2$CO2
 ```

 Now, use what you've learned about plotting to plot this data in a compelling graph.
+Save the graph in your lab folder and name it "co2_levels.png"

 You can visit this site https://gml.noaa.gov/ccgg/trends/ to see more about where the data came from.